FlyingGraysons/DerivativeCalc-C-/README.md

 # DerivativeCalc-Cpp
-A library to calculate derivatives of mathematical equations.
+A library to calculate derivatives of mathematical equations, written and usable in C++, as well as any derived langauges (D).
-This is derivations in the calculus sense.
+This is derivatives in the calculus sense.
 The function uses a variadic function to be able to work with any degree equation.

+## Usage
 All code is in the derive.h file, which can be included with the simple
 ```cpp
 #include derive.h
 ```

-## Usage
+The function is called `derive()`
-The function must be expressed in coefficient form, which may not work for all equations.
+The mathematical equation must be expressed in coefficient form, which may not work for all equations.
 This means that for the equation 3x<sup>2</sup> + 234x + 45, it is already in coefficient form, because it is ax<sup>2</sup> + bx + c.
 The function returns a string containing the full function.
 The example below is for the functions 3x<sup>2</sup> + 9x + 43 and 9x<sup>5</sup> + 4x<sup>3</sup> + 3x<sup>2</sup> + 4x, relatively.
 ```cpp
 // 3x^2 + 9x + 43 (2nd degree equation)